 Overall, while the Best Western Waterbury still is a mid-range chain hotel, I think it’s a great hidden gem in Vermont, especially for those looking to save some money during leaf peeking season.

-Book online with Priceline.
+Book online with Expedia or other booking sites.

 Disclosure: I received a complimentary stay due to an unrelated press trip.